gdsimoes/notes/css.md

 ## Hiding and element

-Just add:
+Here we have two options:

 ```
 visibility: hidden;
+display:none;
 ```

 This is very useful in the browser inspector.
+The difference between the two is that if you use visibility, space is still allocated for the element, while in the display case, it isn't.